vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 * The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT` is `1`.
 * start trading in the market such that trading volume in USDT is less than 10^6
 * During the epoch 2 let the traded value be greater than 10^6
-* in Epoch 3 setup and fund multiple reward account for the market ETHUSDT:
+* in Epoch 3 setup and fund multiple recurring reward account transfers using the market_proposer metric and `USDT` metric asset:
     * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
     * Transfer 20000 USDC to `ETHUSDT | market creation | USDC`

 #### Expectation
-At the end of the epoch 3 a payout is made for the market ETHUSDT to the creator.
+At the end of epoch 3, a payout of 10000 VEGA and 20000 USDC is made for the market ETHUSDT to the creator's general account balance.
+The reward pool balance should be 0.

 ### Distributing market creation rewards - multiple asset rewards (<a name="0056-REWA-043" href="#0056-REWA-043">0056-REWA-043</a>)